 - 1. All project elements should be detailed and customized to fit the project.
 Each element should be clearly described in the project narrative. - 2.
 Each funding source must have its own column.
 Other Funding Source column headings should specify cash or in-kind. - 3.
-The Recreational Trails and Greenways Grant and Other Funding Source columns should sum to the Total Cost column. - 4.
-The cost of project elements funded by the Grant should not be split between the grant and other funding sources. - 5.
+The Urban Flood Protection Grant and Other Funding Source columns should sum to the Total Cost column. - 4.
+The cost of project elements funded by the grant should not be split between the grant and other funding sources. - 5.
 General overhead costs such as rent, utilities and office equipment/supplies are not eligible for reimbursement.
 In-service payroll may not include a "billable rate" or administrative cost allocation.

-PRC DJECT ELEMENTS (Examples) Unit Price Unit of Measure Qty Total Cost Recreational Trails and Greenways Grant Other Funding Source (Indicate Cash or In-Kind) Other Funding Source (Indicate Cash or In-Kind)
+PROJECT ELEMENTS (Examples) Total Cost Urban Flood Protection Grant Other Funding Source (Indicate Cash or In-Kind) Other Funding Source (Indicate Cash or In-Kind)

-NOM I-CONSTRUCTION (not to exceed 25% of grant)
+NON -CONSTRUCTION (not to exceed 25% of grant) -

-Α Direct Project Management & Administration
+1.0 Direct Project Management & Administration

-1 Staff Time
+1.1 Staff Time

-2 Technical Consultants
+1.2 Technical Consultants

-В Planning, Design & Permitting
+2.0 Planning, Design & Permitting

-1 Design & Engineering
+2.1 Design & Engineering

-2 Environmental Documents
+2.2 Environmental Documents

-то TAL NON-CONSTRUCTION (not to exceed 25% of grant)
+TOTAL NON-CONSTRUCTION (not to exceed 25% of grant)

 CON ISTRUCTION

-С Site Preparation
+3.0 Site Preparation

+3.1 Mobilization

-1 Demolition
+3.2 Demolition

-D Trail

-1 Grading
+3.3 Grading

-2 Materials (decomposed granite, rock)

-3 Labor

-Е Trailside Features

-1 Trees (15 gallon) and Plants

-2 Labor for plantings

-3 Benches
+4.0 Construction and Materials

+4.1 Permeable Sidewalk

+4.2 Storm Drain

+4.3 Bioswales

+4.4 Irrigation

-F Other
+5.0 Other

-1 Hazard Insurance/Bond
+5.1 Hazard Insurance/Bond

-2 Inspections

-3 Funding Acknowledgment Sign (Required)
+5.2 Funding Acknowledgment Sign (Required)

 TOTAL CONSTRUCTION

-Con Community Access (not to exceed 5% of grant)

-tingency (not to exceed 10% of grant)
+Con tingency (not to exceed 10% of grant)

-PROJECT GRANT TOTAL
+PROJECT GRAND TOTAL

-The unit price multiplied by the quantity equals the Total Cost column.
-1 1 1 1